 1. Exclusive access to the Saga Equity Release Plan

 This plan is only available through the Saga Equity Release Advice Service, so you won’t be able to access it through any other company.
 There are no advice or arrangement fees to pay as part of this exclusive plan, although other fees may still apply.

 Your adviser will let you know if the Saga Equity Release Plan is the most suitable for your individual circumstances.
-The Saga Equity Release Plan is provided by Just Retirement Money Limited.
+The Saga Equity Release Plan is provided by Just.

 2. The assurance of an established well-known company